 Oral cancer affects up to half a million people around the world each year, according to the Oral Cancer Foundation.

-In this article, we share what to expect when you have an oral cancer screening, either as a part of your routine preventative care by your family dentist surprise, AZ, or due to any worrisome health symptoms.
+In this article, we share what to expect when you have an oral cancer screening, either as part of routine preventative care by your family dentist in Surprise, AZ or due to any worrisome health symptoms.

 What Is Oral Cancer?

-As the American Dental Association (ADA) explains, there are actually two different types of mouth cancer.
+As the American Dental Association (ADA) explains, there are two different types of mouth cancer.

-The first type appears in the mouth itself and the second type appears in the area of the upper throat, tonsils and back of the tongue.
+The first type appears in the mouth, and the second in the area of the upper throat, tonsils, and back of the tonguee.

-Maintaining affordable dental care surprise can help ensure that any early signs or symptoms of oral cancer will be caught quickly so you get can immediate treatment.
+Maintaining affordable dental care can help ensure that any early signs or symptoms of oral cancer are caught quickly so that you can receive immediate treatment.

 Who Is at Risk for Cancer of the Mouth?

-As WebMD points out, certain people have a higher risk for developing pre-cancer or cancer of the mouth tissues.
+As WebMD points out, certain people have a higher risk of developing pre-cancer or cancer of the mouth tissues.

-These risk factors are thought to predict a higher risk for developing cancer of the mouth and oral tissues:
+These risk factors are thought to predict a higher risk of developing cancer of the mouth and oral tissues:

-However, approximately one-quarter of diagnosed patients do not have a past history of smoking or alcohol abuse.
+However, approximately one-quarter of diagnosed patients do not have a history of smoking or alcohol abuse.

 What Are the Symptoms Associated With Oral Cancer?

-In this section, we take a look at the most commonly reported patient symptoms that are thought to indicate oral pre-cancer or cancerous conditions.
+In this section, we examine the most commonly reported patient symptoms that are thought to indicate oral pre-cancer or cancerous conditions.

-• Sores, ulcers, lesions, patches of red or white that show up and do not resolve.
+- Sores, ulcers, lesions, and patches of red or white that show up and are not resolved.

-• The feeling of a lump, a thickened area of tissue, a crusty area or a depression in the tissue that does not heal.
+- The feeling of a lump, a thickened tissue, a crusty area, or a depression in the tissue that does not heal.

-• Changes in mouth, tongue or jaw function that lead to difficulty swallow, speaking or chewing.
+- Changes in mouth, tongue, or jaw function that lead to difficulty swallowing, speaking, or chewing.

 The best dentist surprise, AZ, will be skilled in recognizing these early warning signs and recommending a full screening to identify what is causing them and get you the appropriate treatment.